AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/graph/create-your-first-graph.md

 ## What to try first

-If you're not sure where to start, open one of the ready-made templates in the template libraryinstead of a blank canvas — it's the fastest way to see a complete, working graph before you build one from scratch.
+If you're not sure where to start, open one of the ready-made templates in the template library instead of a blank canvas — it's the fastest way to see a complete, working graph before you build one from scratch.

 ## Next step

 Starting from a template?
-Head to Customize a templateto make it reflect your own brief.
+Head to [Customize a template](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/fireflyoverview/firefly-graph/customize-template) to make it reflect your own brief.